Social Media Addiction : Symptoms, Health Effects and Ways to Reduce Screen Time

 • Choose an option of Focus Mode in order to block distracting applications.

-• Complete significant activities and then go to social media.
+• Complete all the significant activities and then go to social media.

-It assists in the establishment of discipline and dependence is discouraged.
+It supports in the establishment of discipline and dependence on screen will be discouraged.

 6. Learn to be sensitive and self-conscious.